Reliable information on urology - Patient Information

 This treatment uses sound waves to break a kidney stone into tiny pieces, which you can then pass naturally when you urinate.

 The procedure takes about an hour and can cause some pain, so you’ll be given pain medication to help.
-You may also be given sedation to help you relax.
+You may also be given sedation or pain relief to help you relax.
 If the stone is large, you may need a few sessions to completely break it up.

 Shock-wave lithotripsy may not be right for you if you: